Make-School-Courses/WEB-1.0-Web-Foundations/Assignments/03-Portfolio-Part-2-Styles.md

 ### Deliverable

-Post a link to your portfolio to the progress tracker.

-Show me the completed CSS Diner.
+Submit your new portfolio site through Gradescope.
+Zip up your revised `index.html` and `index.css` files and submit the zip file in the appropriate assignment

 ### Due date

-Class 4
+Class 4, Tue, Sept 1

 ## Assessing the assignment